Fox's Book of Martyrs

 thereof, added to the latter end a certain epistle, wherein he desired them

-that were learned to amend, if ought were found amiss.
+that were learned to amend, if ought

-Wherefore if there had been any such default deserving correction, it had been
+were found amiss.
+Wherefore if there had been any such default deserving

-the part of courtesy and gentleness, for men of knowledge and judgment to have
+correction, it had been the part of courtesy and gentleness, for men of

-showed their learning therein, and to have redressed what was to be amended.
+knowledge and judgment to have showed their learning therein, and to have

-But the clergy, not willing to have that book prosper, cried out upon it, that
+willing to have that book prosper, cried out upon it, that there were a

-utterly to be suppressed.
-Some said it was not possible to translate the
+but utterly to be suppressed.
+Some

-Scriptures into English; some that it was not lawful for the lay people to have
+said it was not possible to translate the Scriptures into English; some that it was not lawful for the lay people to have it in

 All this Tyndale himself, in his prologue before the first

-book of Moses, declareth; showing further what great
+book of Moses, declareth; showing further what great pains were taken in

-pains were taken in examining that translation, and comparing it with their own
+examining that translation, and comparing it with their own imaginations, that

-they might have translated a great part of the Bible; showing moreover that
+with less labor, he supposeth, they might have translated a great part of the

-they scanned and examined every title and point in such sort, and so narrowly,
+Bible; showing moreover that they scanned and examined every title and point in

-that there was not one i therein, but if it lacked a
+such sort, and so narrowly, that there was not one i therein, but if it lacked

-for a heresy.
+people for a heresy.

-So great were then the froward
+So great were then the froward devices of the English clergy

-devices of the English clergy (who should have been the guides of light unto
+(who should have been the guides of light unto the people), to drive the people

-the people), to drive the people from the knowledge of the Scripture, which
+from the knowledge of the Scripture, which neither they would translate

-neither they would translate themselves, nor yet abide it to be translated of
+themselves, nor yet abide it to be translated of others; to the intent (as

-others; to the intent (as Tyndale saith) that the world being kept still in
+Tyndale saith) that the world being kept still in darkness, they might sit in

-darkness, they might sit in the consciences of the people through vain
+the consciences of the people through vain superstition and false doctrine, to

-covetousness, and to exalt their own honor above king and emperor.
+honor above king and emperor.

 The bishops and prelates never rested before they had brought

-the king to their consent; by reason whereof, a proclamation in all haste was
+the king to their consent; by reason whereof, a proclamation in all haste was devised and set forth under public authority, that the

-translation was inhibited-which was about A.D.
+was about A.D.
 1537.
-And not content herewith,
+And not content herewith, they proceeded further, how to

-they proceeded further, how to entangle him in their nets, and to bereave him of his life; which how
+entangle him in their nets, and to bereave him of his life; which how they brought to pass, now it remaineth to be declared.

-In the registers of London it appeareth
+In the registers of London it appeareth manifest how that the

-manifest how that the bishops and Sir Thomas More having before them such as
+bishops and Sir Thomas More having before them such as had been at Antwerp,

-had been at Antwerp, most studiously would search and examine all things
+most studiously would search and examine all things belonging to Tyndale, where

-belonging to Tyndale, where and with whom he hosted, whereabouts stood the
+and with whom he hosted, whereabouts stood the house, what was his stature, in

-house, what was his stature, in what apparel he went, what resort he had; all
+what apparel he went, what resort he had; all which things when they had

-which things when they had diligently learned then began they to work their
+diligently learned then began they to work their feats.

-William Tyndale, being in the town of Antwerp, had been
+William Tyndale, being in the town of Antwerp, had been lodged about one whole year in

-lodged about one whole year in the house of Thomas Pointz, an Englishman, who
+the house of Thomas Pointz, an Englishman, who kept a house of English

-kept a house of English merchants.
-Came thither one out of England, whose name
+merchants.
+Came thither one out of England, whose name was Henry Philips, his

-was Henry Philips, his father being customer of Poole, a comely fellow, like as
+father being customer of Poole, a comely fellow, like as he had been a

-he had been a gentleman having a servant with him: but wherefore he came, or
+gentleman having a servant with him: but wherefore he came, or for what purpose

-for what purpose he was sent thither, no man could tell.
+he was sent thither, no man could tell.

 Master Tyndale divers times was desired forth to dinner and